HU-SD-SDU3FEP2-studenten-2024/Huiswerk/assignments/rxjs/assignment7.1.md

 customElements.define('rxjs-component', RxjsComponent);
 ```

+Unlike our `serviceLayer` and `controllerLayer` instances which are singeltons, and that exists during the lifetime of the application, the view layer components are created and destroyed when they are added and removed from the DOM.
+Therefore we need to unsubscribe from the Observable when the component is removed from the DOM.
+Otherwise the subscription will still be active and the component will still receive data from the Observable.
+This can lead to memory leaks and unexpected behavior.
+To be able to unsubscribe from the Observable we need to store the subscription in a property of the class.
+We can then unsubscribe from the Observable in the `disconnectedCallback` method of the class.

 Running the code you should see the message `RxjsComponent.render() ['Some data from RxjsComponent']` in the console and should also render this information on the page.
 The **view-layer** is now listening to the **controller-layer** and reacts on the emitted value, great.